 The General Data Protection Regulation (GDPR) is designed to protect people’s personal data in Europe and contains several specific requirements for businesses that handle consumer information.

-Including a privacy disclaimer in emails can help reassure consumers that your company’s policies are in line with the GDPR, so they feel more confident entrusting their personal data to your company’s representatives.
+Including a privacy disclaimer in emails can help reassure consumers that your company’s policies are in line with the GDPR.
+This also helps them feel more confident entrusting you with their personal data.

 To be safe, a privacy disclaimer should be included with all email communications that originate from your company’s official email account that may be sent to someone residing in the protected areas of Europe.

-If your company is sending emails to California residents, make sure that any data collected is handled in accordance with the CCPA’s regulations.
+Make sure that any data collected through email channels or otherwise is handled in accordance with the state regulations.

-Though each of the states’ laws are slightly different in terms of what types of businesses are covered by the regulations and the means by which they are required to protect consumer data, they do have a couple of important elements in common.
+Though each law slightly differs in terms of what types of businesses are covered and the requirments to protect consumer data, they share some similarities.

 Be sure to include a link to your privacy policy in the email disclaimer for any marketing and promotional materials that may reach people in protected states.